fab13n/metalua/src/tilo/readme.md

 Type annotations are introduced with the "#" character, after the slot they alter.
 It can appear:

-* after a function parameter: `function string.rep(str #string, n
+* after a function parameter:
-  #number) ... end`;
+  `function string.rep(str #string, n #number) ... end`;

 * in the left-hand-side of an assignment.
 It then precedes a field
   annotation: `local n #var number, x #currently string = 1, "foo"`.
-  It can also modify a table field, `t.x #currently number = 3`, but for this to be legal, both `t` and `t.x` must be `currently` slots.
+  It can also modify a table field, `t.x #currently number = 3`, but for this to be legal, both `t` and `t.x` must be `currently` slots (since `t`'s type also changes as a result).

-* in front of a sequence of statements, introduced by "return".
+* in front of a sequence of statements, introduced by `return`.
 For instance, if a block returns a pair of numbers, it can be written `#return number, number; local x #const number = foo(); return x, x+1`.
 In most cases, such annotations aren't necessary, as statement types are reliably guessed by the type inference system.

-Some support for type aliases
+Some support for type aliases is planned, to avoid repeating long structural type.
+They will probably look like `#point=[x:const number; y:const number]`; but they present no theoretical interest, and haven't been implemented yet.
+Notice that the question of their scope will have to be addressed.

 Future extensions